uswitch/hermod/README.md

 When a deployment fails to roll out:
 ![Deployment failed notification](images/deploy-end-fail.png?raw=true "Deployment failed")

-## To deploy hermod
+## To deploy Hermod

-1. Deploy hermod to your kubernetes cluster
+1. Deploy Hermod to your kubernetes cluster
     See `example/` directory for sample kubernetes manifests.
 2. Install Hermod app in your Slack directory [here](https://slack.com/apps).
 3. Add Hermod to any channels in which you want to receive updates from Hermod.